Thyroid lumps are a common presentation, seen in up to 5% of the population, however only a small proportion of them are cancerous.

 - Predisposes to lymphoma subtype

-Thyroid cancers maybe present as a palpable lump, multiple lumps, or be found incidentally on imaging of the neck.
+Thyroid cancers may present as a palpable lump, multiple lumps, or be found incidentally on imaging of the neck.

-The red flag signs to be aware of with any neck lump are:
+The red flag signs to be aware of with any neck lump that may suggest a malignancy are:

 - Rapid growth

 - Multiple enlarged cervical lymph nodes

 - Tethering of the lump to surrounding structures

 It is important to remember that most lumps or swellings of the thyroid are not malignant, however some of them may still require surgical intervention for diagnosis or management.

 - Benign thyroid adenoma or thyroid cyst